Exchange semester Bachelor

 Consulting services at the International Office

-The International Office (IO) is the main contact point for student exchange programs at WU.
-Apart from the information provided on the website, we offer the following information sessions and consultation services which support you planning your semester abroad.
+The International Office (IO) is the main contact point for exchange programs at WU.
+Apart from the information provided on this website, we offer the following informative events and consultation services which support you planning your semester abroad.

 Study Abroad Infosession